Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases: Preliminaries and Problem Statement

 Given the set of SAPs, a choice rule (or \textbf{policy}) is a map $\pi: \mathcal{S} \rightarrow \mathcal{A}$ that satisfies $\mathrm{st}(\pi(s)) = s$ for all $s \in \mathcal{S}$.
 We consider only deterministic stationary policies, which means that for each state $s$, the same action is chosen whenever the state is visited.
 Because each SAP is tied to a state, we can view a \textbf{policy as a set of SAPs}, $\pi = \{a_1, \dots, a_n\}$ with $a_i = \pi(s_i)$.
 If a policy $\pi$ chooses SAP $a$, we write $a \in \pi$.

+A chain is called \textbf{unichain} if it contains a single recurrent class, possibly with an non-empty set of transient states.
+Otherwise, the MDP is called \textbf{multichain} following \citet{puterman2014}.

-For a given $\mathcal{M}$ and policy $\pi$, performance can be measured in two ways corresponding to the discounted- and average-reward criteria.
-We start with the discounted-reward case, as it is slightly simpler.
+For a given MDP $\mathcal{M}$ and policy $\pi$, performance can be measured in two ways corresponding to the discounted and average-reward criteria.
+We start with the former, as it is slightly simpler.